-This chapter explains following three (3) methods of transferring data created with the the GP screen creation software to or from the GP.
+This chapter explains following three (3) methods of transferring data created with the GP screen creation software to or from the GP.

-- Transfer data via the data transfer cable to or from your GP. - Transfer data via an Ethernet network to the GP. - Transfer data via the CF Card to or from your GP using the CF Memory Loader Tool.
+- Transfer data via the data transfer cable to or from your GP. - Transfer data via an Ethernet network to the GP (Ethernet Unit is required). - Transfer data via the CF Card to or from your GP using the CF Memory Loader Tool.